Xeo786/Rufaydium-Webdriver/README.md

 ; New Session will be created according to above Capabilities settings Session := Chrome.NewSession()
 ```
-Capabilities can also be setted manually
+Capabilities can also be set manually
 ```AutoHotkey
 Browser := new Rufaydium()
 Browser.capabilities := new capabilities(Browser,BrowserOptions,"windows",true)